-Top Ten Symbols Of Death
+Top Ten Symbols Of Health Dangers And Death.

 Across time, we have strived to make sense of death.
 Almost every culture has tried to grapple and visual death, and when words fail, symbols take their place.
 There are thousands of images representing death or acting as visualizations of death.
 Each of these symbols may differ from one another yet, collectively, they provide insights into the very meaning of death of life and of our civilizations.